mynodebtc/mynode/README.md

 Once you are running myNode, you can easily update the software yourself!

 1. Start by running myNode on your device via the instructions above in "Running myNode"
-2. Open 2 Terminals:
+2. Open 2 Terminal windows:
     * 1 Terminal: Local PC or laptop
     * 1 Terminal: ssh into your myNode device
       * Command: `ssh admin@[myNode ip address]`
       * Default credentials: admin/bolt
-2. Clone the latest release from the git repo on your PC or laptop
+3. Clone the latest release from the git repo on your PC or laptop
     * Run `git clone https://github.com/mynodebtc/mynode.git`
     * Run `cd mynode`
     * Run `git checkout tags/latest_release`
-3. Run `make rootfs`
+4. Run `make rootfs`
-4. Run `make start_file_server`
+5. Run `make start_file_server`
     * This will run a local HTTP server so your device can download files
-5. On your device, run `sudo mynode-local-upgrade [dev pc ip address]`
+6. On your device, run `sudo mynode-local-upgrade [dev pc ip address]`
     * This will download your locally generated artifact and install it on your device
     * Your device will automatically reboot to ensure updates take effect
-6. Optional: Run `make stop_file_server`
+7. Optional: Run `make stop_file_server`
     * This will stop the local HTTP server
-7. You are now running the latest version of myNode software!
+8. You are now running the latest version of myNode software!

 ## Convert new device to run myNode
 1. Run make command for your device.
 Ex: